- Did you always dream of becoming an author?

-What is your most memorable moment of your life as an author?
+- What is the most memorable moment of your life as an author?

 MORE FROM THE BLOG

-Erin Curran, the author of The Seven, released her book in April 2019.
+Yvette Absalom, the author of Alex and Sally, see the galaxy, released her book in April 2019.
 We wanted to catch up with the new author and see how life had been treating her since she was published.
 Did you always dream of becoming an author?
-I dreamt of being a lot of things, especial...read more
+As a child, I...read more